Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 What are Input Variables?

 Input variables are like the settings you can adjust before running your Terraform configuration.
 They allow you to customize your infrastructure without changing your main configuration code.
-Here’s what you need to know about input variables:
+But what does that really mean in practice?

 1